 While it may seem obvious to those working in the healthcare security profession, how often have we heard people ask, why would you need security in a hospital?
 For those in the industry, debate centers more on how many security staff are needed and their functions in these complex and dynamic settings.
-In the spirit of David Letterman, we’ve compiled the top 10 reasons to have a healthcare security program.
+In the spirit of sharing information, we’ve compiled the top 10 reasons to have a healthcare security program.

 TOP 10 REASONS: